 There is support for AMD Freesync Premium Pro, with a range from 48 Hz to 120 Hz.
 This ensures an incredibly low input lag of 2.4 ms over one of the three HDMI 2.0 ports (maximum 4K resolution at 60 fps) and 1.5 ms over the DisplayPort (maximum 4K resolution at 120 fps).
 If you connect your hardware via the HDMI port, you will get a refresh rate of 120 fps, but the maximum resolution will be stuck at 2560 by 1440 pixels.
-This is because HDMI 2.0 is not built with 4K at 120 Hz in mind (This is supported with HDMI 2.1).
+This is because HDMI 2.0 is not built with 4K at 120 Hz in mind (This is only supported with HDMI 2.1).

 As a gamer, if you want to get the most out of this display, you will want to connect your PC or laptop via the DisplayPort.
-That is a type of connection that is lacking on modern televisions, whether we are talking about LCD or OLED.
+This is a connection that is lacking on modern televisions, whether we are talking about LCD or OLED.
 The matte finish ensures that you can always see the screen well in a highly lit environment.
 There are also four USB ports and a headphone connection.
 Incidentally, there is no operating system or other parts of a smart TV.
 We do find Ambiglow on the back, a variant of Ambilight with which are seen in Philips televisions.
 Ambiglow is on both sides, as well as the top of the screen.

-Monitors and televisions with an LCD screen sometimes suffer from black spots on the screen.
+Monitors and televisions with an LCD panel sometimes suffer from black spots on the screen.
 This has to do with the local dimming and the amount of lamps that are used behind the display.
 The fewer lamps there are (or when those lamps are incorporated in the edge), the greater the chance of black spots that are especially noticeable on plain images.
 The Philips 558M1RY has 144 zones for local dimming from the edge, which reduces that problem dramatically.
-We didn’t notice anything on the screen itself; only in the corners do you see a dark grey haze over the screen.
+We didn’t notice anything on the screen itself, only in the corners do you see a dark grey haze over the screen.

 The monitor has several picture modes, which should optimize the picture for different types of games.
 The difference between the modes is quite significant and in many cases it complements the experience.
-Nevertheless, we are also glad that Philips lets us arrange the settings ourselves, so that we are not completely at the mercy of the gods when something really does not suit you.
+Nevertheless, we are also glad that Philips lets us change the settings ourselves, so that we are not completely at the mercy of the gods when something really does not suit you.
 It’s the best of both worlds; being in control of something is always better.

-Furthermore, we miss the option to turn off the screen when you just listen to music, for example.
+Furthermore, we miss the option to disable the screen when you just listen to music, for example.
 Granted, it’s not television, but that doesn’t mean you can’t use it like that.
-Especially when you have oneChromecast (Ultra) or media player, so you can take it with you in your multiroom speaker setup.
-Bluetooth is also present, so that the soundbar can only be used when the screen is also on.
+Especially when you have a Chromecast (Ultra) or media player, so you can take it with you in your multiroom speaker setup.
+Bluetooth is also present, but the soundbar can only be used when the screen is also on.

-Here, too, different modes can be found, for different types of games.
+Here too, different modes can be found, for different types of games.
 Think of shooters or sports games.
 When you choose such a mode, certain parts, such as car engines, come into their own much better.
 But you can also choose a movie mode or adjust the audio to your own taste, which is something we recommend.
 Very often the modes blow up the audio parts just a bit too much, which sometimes makes the sound unpleasant.